-- (c) The patient eligibility criteria that have to be met:
+- (c) The patient eligibility criteria that have to be met: Physician's request. - (d) To whom the products are sent for distribution to the patient:

-Physician's request. - (d) To whom the products are sent for distribution to the patient: Physician. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: Forms available from the company sales representative. - (f) How refills for the products are obtained:
+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:

+Forms available from the company sales representative.

-By physician prescription every 3 months. - (g) Restrictions on the use of the program:
+By physician prescription every 3 months.